 Reza joined Atlas in May 2011 as the manager of Outreach and Persian Programs.
 He also helps monitor all Atlas foreign language programs.
 He is a graduate of East Carolina University, where he got his MS in Applied Economics.
 His previous studies in Iran include a MS in Socio-economic Engineering from Sharif University of Technology, and a BS in Mechanical Engineering from University of Tehran.
 Back in Iran, he worked as an engineer, an economic analyst, and a freelance translator.
 He also interned at Association for Liberal Thinking in Turkey in 2009.

 Cindy joined Atlas in 2006.
 She graduated from Hillsdale College, where she received a BA in Political Economy.
 Prior to attending Hillsdale, Cindy spent four years in Budapest, Hungary where her parents ran an International Christian School.
 Cindy serves as Program Manager of the Atlas Leadership Academy, a new program launching in 2012.
 She develops training programs, both online and in person to serve the needs of the Atlas Network.
 Previously, she worked part-time as the Director of Programs, planning events for Americas Future Foundation.

-Alex serves as President of Atlas and has previously served as President and CEO of Atlas from 1991-2009, and was elected to its Board in 2009.
+Alex serves as President of Atlas and has previously served as President and CEO from 1991-2009, and was elected to its Board in 2009.
 He is also the president and founder of the Hispanic American Center of Economic Research and is the author of Faith and Liberty.
 He serves on the boards of the Chase Foundation, the Acton Institute, and the Fraser Institute.
 A graduate of the Argentina Catholic University, he was Associate Professor at the Argentine Catholic University, University of Buenos Aires, and The Hispanic American University, CA. He is a Trustee for Grove City College, PA.